Labour ‘apologises to the people of Rochdale’ after George Galloway victory

 Asked if Labour would have lost to Mr Galloway even without the controversies, Ms Reeves said she could not “talk about hypotheticals,” saying the party was now focused on selecting a candidate for the general election.

-The Lewisham West and Penge MP also suggested suggested Labour would not change its position on the Middle East war, calling for an immediate humanitarian ceasefire.
+The Lewisham West and Penge MP also suggested Labour would not change its position on the Middle East war, calling for an “immediate humanitarian ceasefire” with some caveats.

 Left-wing pressure group Momentum said Sir Keir’s “failure to stand with Gaza in its hour of need left the door open for George Galloway”.